Stephen Merchant

 Merchant has performed as a stand-up comedian, which led to him writing and starring in the HBO series Hello Ladies (2013–2014), based on his stand-up material.
 He starred in his first play, Richard Bean's The Mentalists, at London's Wyndham's Theatre in 2015.
-He wrote and directed Fighting with My Family in 2019, and in 2021 he starred in, co-wrote, co-produced, and co-directed the 12-part comedy crime series The Outlaws.
-He also appeared as the mutant Caliban in the superhero film Logan (2017), and as serial killer Stephen Port in the 2022 television drama Four Lives.
-He has received numerous accolades, including two Golden Globe Awards, three BAFTA Awards, a Primetime Emmy Award, and four British Comedy Awards.
+He wrote and directed the film Fighting with My Family in 2019, and starred in, co-wrote, co-produced, and co-directed the comedy crime series The Outlaws (2021–2024).
+He also appeared as the mutant Caliban in the superhero film Logan (2017), a Nazi Gestapo leader in the comedy-drama film Jojo Rabbit (2019), and as the serial killer Stephen Port in the 2022 television drama Four Lives.

+Merchant has received numerous accolades, including a Peabody Award, two Golden Globe Awards, three BAFTA Awards, a Primetime Emmy Award, four British Comedy Awards, and the Rose d'Or.

-Early life
+Early life and education

 Stephen James Merchant was born in the Hanham suburb of Bristol on 24 November 1974, the son of nursery nurse Jane Elaine (née Hibbs) and plumber and builder Ronald John Merchant.
-He attended Hanham Secondary School and later the University of Warwick in Coventry from 1993 to 1996, where he received a 2:1 for his BA in Film and Literature.
+He attended Hanham Secondary School and later the University of Warwick in Coventry from 1993 to 1996, where he graduated with a BA in Film and Literature with a 2:1.
 He worked as a film reviewer on the student radio station Radio Warwick, where he began his broadcasting career.
 His group there included film critic James King.
-A number of tapes of The Steve Show have been rediscovered and distributed on various Merchant fan sites.
+A number of tapes of The Steve Show were rediscovered and have been published on various Merchant fan sites.

 Merchant was inspired to get into comedy by John Cleese.
-In 2019, he claimed that he had never met Cleese, but that his parents had recently met Cleese on a cruise ship and asked him to sign a book for Merchant; they also recorded a voicemail message on the phone in their cabin, which consisted of Cleese saying: "Hello there, Mr and Mrs Merchant, I'd be more than happy to sign your book.
+In 2019, he said that he had never met Cleese, but that his parents had recently met him on a cruise and asked him to sign a book for Merchant; they also recorded a voicemail message on the phone in their cabin, which consisted of Cleese saying: "Hello there, Mr and Mrs Merchant, I'd be more than happy to sign your book.
 I was just wondering is your Stephen Merchant the same Stephen Merchant who collaborated with Ricky Gervais on The Office?
 Because I'm an enormous fan and please pass on my best regards."
 On hearing this, Merchant said, "I don't feel I need to meet him now.
 That's all I needed."

 Career

 Early career

-Merchant began his career performing stand-up comedy at Bristol's Comedy Box, where, he recalled: "The first week I did really well.
+Merchant began his career performing stand-up comedy at Bristol's Comedy Box, while he "bummed around for a year or so, temping in a series of tedious day jobs."
+At the comedy venue, he recalled: "The first week I did really well.
 The second week I died on my arse.
 I realised that stand-up was not that easy after all."
 He also appeared as a contestant on a 1997 episode of the TV game show Blockbusters and worked for a short time as a DJ for Radio Caroline.